-Pacific or Atlantic Anchorages, only if they can maintain their main propulsion engines simultaneously on marine distillate fuel.
+- h.
+Vessels anchoring prior to transit will be permitted to use VLSFO or ULSFO with viscosity higher than 70 cSt @50 °C to operate their auxiliary generator engines, boilers, and other ancillary equipment while at the Pacific or Atlantic Anchorages, only if they can maintain their main propulsion engines simultaneously on a compliant fuel. - i.
+The vessels described in the preceding paragraph shall switch their auxiliary generators, boilers, and other ancillary equipment to compliant fuel at least two (2) hours prior to the scheduled pilot time for their Canal transit.
+These vessels will be deemed ready for transit only after the changeover to a compliant fuel has been completed. - j.
+Vessels proceeding to port terminals or anchorages within Panama Canal waters immediately after completing their transit will be permitted to switch back to VLSFO or ULSFO with viscosity higher than 70 cSt @50 °C once the vessel is moored alongside the dock or is anchored.

-- i.
-The vessels described in the preceding paragraph shall switch from the fuel being used for their auxiliary generators, boilers, and other ancillary equipment to marine distillate fuel at least two (2) hours prior to the scheduled pilot time for their Canal transit.
-These vessels will be deemed ready for transit only after the changeover to marine distillate fuel has been completed. - j.
-Vessels proceeding to port terminals or anchorages within Canal waters immediately after completing their transit will be permitted to switch back to residual marine fuel with a maximum sulphur content of 0.5% and viscosity higher than 70 cSt @50 °C, once the vessel is moored alongside the dock or is anchored. - k.
-Vessels that arrive to Panama Canal waters burning non-compliant fuel will be required to return to sea in order to changeover to a suitable fuel.
-Once the vessel departs Canal waters, it loses its slot in the cue.
+- k.
+Vessels that arrive to Panama Canal waters burning non-compliant fuel will be required to return to sea to changeover to a suitable fuel.
+Once the vessel departs Panama Canal waters, it loses its slot in the cue.
 In other words, arriving with unsuitable fuel may result in delays, fines, and forfeited reservation fees. - I. A quick reference guide, a fuel compliance calculator, and a list of Frequently Asked Questions are available at: https://pancanal.com/en/fuel-compliance/. - m.
-Further inquiries on the matter shall be directed to: fuel-compliance@pancanal.com
+Inquiries on the matter shall be directed to: fuel-compliance@pancanal.com